in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 ```
 Notes
 - We will talk about all the methods in the JpaRepository a little later.
-- `public interface StudentRepository extends JpaRepository<Student, Long>` - We are extending JpaRepository using two generics - Student & Long.
+- `public interface StudentRepository extends JpaRepository<Student, Long>` - We are extending JpaRepository using two generics—Student and Long.
 Student is the entity that is being managed and the primary key of Student is Long.

 ### JpaRepository
-JpaRepository (Defined in Spring Data JPA) is the JPA specific Repository interface.
+JpaRepository (defined in Spring Data JPA) is the JPA-specific repository interface.

 ```java
 public interface JpaRepository<T, ID extends Serializable>
 		extends PagingAndSortingRepository<T, ID>, QueryByExampleExecutor<T> {
 ```
-> JpaRepository extends PagingAndSortingRepository which in turn extends CrudRepository interface.
+> `JpaRepository` extends `PagingAndSortingRepository`, which in turn extends the `CrudRepository` interface.
 So, JpaRepository inherits all the methods from the two interfaces shown below.

 PagingAndSortingRepository
 ```java